dojo/docs/dojox/mobile.rst

     // Load the basic mobile widgetry and support code. dojo.require("dojox.mobile");

     // Load the lightweight parser.  dojo.parser can also be used, but it requires much more code to be loaded. dojo.require("dojox.mobile.parser");

+    // Load the lightweight parser.  dojo.parser can also be used, but it requires much more code to be loaded. dojo.requireIf(dojo.isWebKit, "dojox.mobile.compat");

 Selecting the CSS to apply (iphone or android currently) is equally simple: